olavea/olavea/src/content/skillz/10-redesign-pirate-princess.md

 The other day QUEEN [@raae](https://x.com/raae) and I noticed The Pirate Princess (9) was tired

-«I'm bored» Said the Pirate Princess:
+«I'm bored» Said the Pirate Princess.

 «You wanna help me redesign our POW! website?» Captain Ola Said.